greenelab/GCB535/README.md

 ## Python Programming Exercises
 If you are only interested in the python programming portions, check into @sarahmid's repository sarahmid/python-for-genomics-miniseries.
 The exercises in this course share a common origin with those exercises.

+## Data on SageMath Cloud
+For modules that have big data files (e.g. the ChIP-seq modules), it is best to create two separate assignments in SMC: one that contains the data itself and is never collected by the TAs for grading, and another one that contains the assignment notebooks and is collected by the TAs.
+This is because files are copied whenever assignments are collected and so if an assignment contains large data files that never change, they will be duplicated for every student in the class, wasting a lot of space.